Advancing a sustainable, humane, plant-based and slaughter-free food system through grassroots direct action.

 - Violent crime.
 Local crime rates go up, especially violent crimes, wherever and whenever slaughterhouses open, according to professor of criminology Amy Fitzgerald who discovered a direct link between slaughterhouses and violent crime.
 911 records also have revealed high call rates in areas around slaughterhouses.

 - Property values.
-Numerous studies show that home values decline anywhere from 10 to 85% around slaughterhouses and selling and renting properties can become more difficult.
+Numerous studies show that home values decline significantly near animal operations, and selling and renting properties can become more difficult.

 - Hidden Tax Burden.
 Taxpayers often pay the hidden and increased costs of municipal services (police, fire, disaster management, paramedics) resulting from a new slaughterhouse.
 Since most locals don’t want the slaughterhouses jobs, labor is often brought in, increasing the tax burden resulting from the need for more low-income housing, medical facilities and schools.